tutunak/hbt/README.md

 go build -o hbt .
 ```

+Single binary — templates and static assets are embedded.
 Data is stored at `~/.local/share/hbt/hbt.db` (XDG).

 ## Usage

-Run `hbt` to open the TUI.
+Run `hbt` to start the web server on port `8080` (override with `HBT_PORT` env var).
+Open `http://localhost:8080` in your browser.

 The main screen shows each habit with 3 rolling weeks of colored squares:

 ```
   ✅ Morning run     ■ ■ ■  ■ □ ■ ■  ■ ■ ■   20/21 (95%)